KjellKod/g3log/README.markdown

 ```
 For additional option context and comments please also see [Options.cmake](https://github.com/KjellKod/g3log/blob/master/Options.cmake)

-If you want leave everything as it was, then you should:
+If you want to leave everything as it was, then you should:
 ```
 cmake ..
 ```
 You may also specify one or more of those options listed above from the command line.
 For example, on Windows:
 ```
 cmake .. -G "Visual Studio 15 2017"
          -DG3_SHARED_LIB=OFF